 Mt.
 Hermon is the queen of all winter tourist sites.
 Located in Northern Israel on the Golan Heights on the border of Syria and Lebanon.
 Aside from its strategic position, Mt.
 Hermon is the only winter ski resort in Israel.
 If skiing is not for you, you might enjoy snowboarding instead.
 You can take lessons and rent equipment.
 Spending an entire day on the slopes is a must but we suggest you take a couple of days to explore the area.
 Dozens of hikes and trails in the area and if you are into mountain biking, this is the place.

 It the spring summer months Mt.
 Hermon is a paradise of greenery and flowers and you can enjoy magnificent panoramic views overlooking the entire region.

-Ein Sikk (or Ein Kedem), is a beautiful natural hot spring.
+Ein Kedem is a beautiful natural hot spring.
 Located near the Dead Sea between Mitzpeh Shalem and the Ein Gedi Nature Reserve.
 Warm, mineral-rich pools will improve your skin and your mood.

 3. Nahal Halilim – a stream and cave near Mevasseret Zion

 A great family outing and easy hike.
 Flowers like cyclamens are in abundance during the spring months.
 The trail begins in Mevasseret Zion and for your convenience, it is marked in green.
 Ruins of village dating back the to the period of the 2nd temple can be seen.
 Ruins from the Byzantine period; a wine press, a mikveh (ritual bath) and a burial cave.